Write a Review

 As Vitamin K is so important for bone health it makes sense to take this as part of your daily supplementation programme especially if you are postmenopausal

 The optimal daily intake as determined by research is 45µg – more is not necessary.

 For strong healthy bones, take Super OsteoFood and Vitamin K2, a powerful combination of all the important bone nutrients.
 Vitamin K2 is particularly key for helping maintain bone mass in post-menopausal women.

 45µg Vitamin K2 (menaquinone-7).

 Take 1 tablet a day.

-Not advisable if taking Warfarin or other blood thinning medication
+Not advisable if taking blood thinning medication

 To read the label, place your mouse on the image to zoom.
 Click to zoom the entire image and click again to revert to normal size